apache/cordova-plugman/README.md

 * `--www` defaults to the project's `www` folder location, but can be any directory that is to be used as cordova project application web assets.
 * `--variable` allows to specify certain variables at install time, necessary for certain plugins requiring API keys or other custom, user-defined parameters.
 Please see the [plugin specification](plugin_spec.md) for more information.

+    plugman search <plugin keywords>

+* Search the [Plugin registry](http://plugins.cordova.io) for plugin id's that match the given space separated list of keywords.

+    plugman config set registry <url-to-registry>
+    plugman config get registry

+* Get or set the URL of the current plugin registry that plugman is using.
+Generally you should leave this set at http://registry.cordova.io unless you want to use a third party plugin registry.

 ## Node Module Usage
+This section details how to consume Plugman as a node module and is only for Cordova tool authors and other hackers.
+You should not need to read this section if you are just using Plugman to manage a Cordova project.

     node
     > require('plugman')